 Experience the dramatic, beautiful and fun medium of India or Sumi ink!
 In this two-part class, you’ll first prepare paper surfaces with diluted ink and watercolors.
 The second class will be dedicated to adding a selected subject with ink lines and bold shapes.

 You might be amazed what a humble onion skin can do in the natural dye world!
 Join natural dye expert Judy Saye-Willis for this workshop where you will turn onion skins into beautiful nature dyes.
 Explore the differences between types of onion and sample them on different fabrics.
 During class you’ll dye a cotton string market bag or two organic cotton napkins, both will be treated and ready to dye.
 All ages welcome.
 Instructor: Judy Saye-Willis

 ACRYLIC POURING WORKSHOP

-NEW CLASS!
-This class has been postponed until fall 2020!
+This class has been postponed until we can meet in person!
 Stay tuned for a new date.
 Sometimes art makes itself!
 Through the process of acrylic paint pouring, you’ll prepare supplies but the paint will do whatever it wants!
 This fun, kind of messy technique will give you amazing results that are different every time.
 Instructor: Kate Douglas

 2019-20 Education programs sponsored by